Evelyn (2018 film): Reception

+Accolades

+It was chosen as Best Documentary in the British Independent Film Awards of 2018.

 Outreach

-Some reviewers have suggested that the film might be powerful enough to save the lives of those considering suicide, GQ pointing out that suicide is now the single biggest killer of young British men and suggesting that Evelyn might help break the code of silence that tends to surround the subject.
-The film's website provides support links to help services including The Samaritans and Calm and reproduces a poem from The Smoke Jumper by Nicholas Evans, best known as author of The Horse Whisperer (novel).
+GQ pointed out that suicide is now the single biggest killer of young British men and suggested that Evelyn might help break the code of silence that tends to surround the subject.

+The film's website provides support links to help services including The Samaritans and Calm, and reproduces a poem from The Smoke Jumper by Nicholas Evans, best known as author of The Horse Whisperer.